Handling bond coupon, principal and maturity instrument lifecycle events

 • The totalConsideration.Amount is the coupon per unit scaled by the quantity held.

-Note: This template does not set the Transaction/default/TradeToPortfolioRate system property to calculate the cost basis of the output transaction in the portfolio currency, in circumstances where this is different to the transaction currency.
-The recommended mechanism is to use a combination of a modified transaction type and a recipe to look up an exchange rate for the transaction date in the LUSID Quote Store dynamically.
+Note: This template does not add the Transaction/default/TradeToPortfolioRate system property to the generated transaction.
+If the portfolio base currency is different to the transaction currency we recommend specifying the Txn:TradeToPortfolioRate calculation in the transaction type to look up a spot rate dynamically in the LUSID Quote Store.
 See how to do this.

 The default transaction template mandates a BondCoupon transaction type grouped in the default transaction type source.
 We must create this transaction type if it does not exist.